-1. Incidents reported to have occurred in any Residence Hall will typically be handled through the Residential Life conduct process, though repeat or severe violations may be referred to the Associate Dean for Equity. http://barnard.edu/reslife/handbook
+- Incidents reported to have occurred in any Residence Hall will typically be handled through the Residential Life conduct process, though repeat or severe violations may be referred to the Associate Director for Community Investigations (or other conduct officer designated by the Associate Dean for Equity). http://barnard.edu/reslife/policies-and-procedures

-2. The Associate Dean for Equity may conduct an inquiry to determine if the report has merit and/or if the report can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Associate Dean for Equity.
+- The Associate Dean for Equity or Associate Director for Community Investigations (or designee) may conduct an inquiry to gather sufficient information to determine if the report has merit and/or if the report can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Associate Dean for Equity.
 Such disposition shall be final and there shall be no subsequent proceedings.
-If the charges are not admitted and/or cannot be disposed of by mutual consent, the Associate Dean for Equity may later serve in the same matter as the Student Conduct Board or a member thereof.
+If the charges are not admitted and/or cannot be disposed of by mutual consent, the Associate Director for Community Investigations may later serve in the same matter as the Student Conduct Board or a member thereof.

 If the student admits violating institutional rules, but sanctions are not agreed to, subsequent process, including a Student Conduct hearing if necessary, shall be limited to determining the appropriate sanction(s).

-4. Student Conduct Board Hearings, other than matters relating to the Honor Code, shall be conducted by a Student Conduct Administrator or Student Conduct Board according to the following guidelines:
+- Student Conduct Board Hearings, other than matters relating to the Honor Code or matters covered under the Sex and Gender Based Misconduct or Discrimination and Harassment Procedures, shall be conducted by a Student Conduct Administrator or Student Conduct Board according to the following guidelines:

-d.
-The Accused Student and the Complainant (if applicable) have the right to be assisted by a support person they choose.
-The support person must be a member of the College community, not otherwise involved in the incident, and not a practicing attorney.
-The Complainant and/or the Accused Student is responsible for presenting his or her own information, and therefore, the support person is not permitted to speak or to participate directly in any Student Conduct Hearing.
-A student should select as support a person whose schedule allows attendance at the scheduled date and time for the Student Conduct Hearing because delays will not normally be allowed due to the scheduling conflicts of a support person.
+- The Accused Student and the Complainant (if applicable) have the right to be assisted by a support person they choose.
+For matters other than those utilizing the Sex and Gender Based Misconduct procedures, the support person must be a member of the College community, not otherwise involved in the incident, and not a practicing attorney.
+In all matters of conduct, the Complainant and/or the Accused Student is responsible for presenting his or her own information, and therefore, the support person is not permitted to speak or to participate directly in any Student Conduct Investigation or Hearing.
+A student should select a support person whose schedule allows attendance at the scheduled date and time for the Student Conduct Hearing because delays will not normally be allowed due to the scheduling conflicts of a support person.

-h.
-The Student Conduct Board’s determination shall be made on the basis of whether it is more likely than not that the Accused Student violated the Student Code or policy.
+- The Student Conduct Board’s determination shall be made on the basis of whether, based upon the available information, it is more likely than not that the Accused Student violated the Student Code or policy.